 We asked our resident health expert, Nurse Kate, to answer your questions on essential oil diffusers and their effects on our bodies.

-There is no proven evidence that essential oil difusers improve indoor air quality.
+There is no proven evidence that essential oil diffusers improve Indoor Air Quality.
 Try dusting and vacuuming on a regular basis.
-Consider adding an indoor air quality system that is proven to work, such as an air filtration system, a humidifier, or a dehumidifier.
+Consider adding an Indoor Air Quality system that is proven to work, such as an air filtration system, a humidifier, or a dehumidifier.
 That way you can rest easy knowing you and your family are breathing the healthiest air possible.

-Essential oils have some proven benefits such as pain, nausea, and stress relief.
+Essential oils have some proven benefits such as relief from pain, nausea, and stress.
 However, with those benefits come the potential for certain side effects such as chemical burns, allergic reactions, and respiratory issues, particularly when essential oils are used incorrectly.

 Most pediatric healthcare providers do not recommend using essential oil diffusers around children due to the potential for side effects, particularly in young babies.
 If you’re considering using essential oils to address a health or behavioral issue, be sure discuss your concerns with your child’s healthcare provider first.
 That way you can be sure you’re caring for your child’s needs in the safest way possible.